 This article provides a profile of Gujarat, India for those exploring the possibility of living and working there.
 The information presented has been gathered from open sources and is not exhaustive or meant to supplement or substitute legal and professional advice.

 - Other languages: English, Hindi, other Indian languages

-- Major cities: Ahmedabad, Surat, Vadodara, Rajkot, Bhuj, Junagadh, Jamnagar
+- Major cities: Ahmedabad, Surat, Vadodara, Rajkot, Bhavnagar, Jamnagar, Junagadh

-The Indian state of Gujarat is located on the country’s western coast, along the Arabian Sea.
-It encompasses the entire Kathiawar Peninsula as well as the surrounding area on the mainland.
-The state is bounded by Pakistan to the northwest and by the Indian states of Rajasthan to the north, Madhya Pradesh to the east and Maharashtra to the southeast.
-The coastline of Gujarat spans 1,596 km and no part of the state is more than 160 km from the sea.
-The capital is Gandhinagar, located on the outskirts of the north-central city of Ahmedabad.
-The largest city in the state and former capital of Gujarat, Ahmedabad is one of the most important textile centres in India.
+Gujarat is located on the western coast of India and has the longest coastline of 1,600 km among all the states in the country.
+It is bounded by Pakistan to the northwest and by the Indian states of Rajasthan to the north, Madhya Pradesh to the east and Maharashtra to the southeast.
+While Gandhinagar is the capital city, Ahmedabad is the largest city in the state and one of the most important textile centres in India.

 Foreign Trade & Investment

 The Department for Promotion of Industry and Internal Trade (DPIIT) under the Indian Ministry of Commerce and Industry reported that in FY21, Gujarat received the highest foreign direct investment at US$ 21.89 billion, standing in the forefront of all the Indian states, with 30 percent of the total equity inflows.
 The Department also revealed that the total exports from Gujarat stood at US$ 63,440 million in 2019-20 and US$ 60,587 million in 2020-21.